cchauve/PlasBin-flow/README.md

 ### Advanced options

-Additional parameters can be passed to the script [plasbin_flow.py](code/plasbin_flow.py) that allows to modify the optimization model of PlasBin-flow:
+Additional optional parameters can be passed to the script [plasbin_flow.py](code/plasbin_flow.py) that allows to modify the optimization model of PlasBin-flow:
 ```
--rmiter		Maximum number of iterations to remove circular components. (optional, default: 50)
+-rmiter		         Maximum number of iterations to remove circular components. (integer, default: 50)
--alpha1		Weight of flow term of the objective function. (optional, default: 1)
+-alpha1		         Weight of flow term of the objective function. (float, default: 1)
--alpha2		Weight of GC content term of the objective function. (optional, default: 1)
+-alpha2		         Weight of GC content term of the objective function. (float, default: 1)
--alpha3		Weight of plasmid score term of the objective function. (optional, default: 1)
+-alpha3		         Weight of plasmid score term of the objective function. (float, default: 1)
+-p                 Plasmid score offset (float in [0,1], default: 0.5)
+-min_pls_len       Minimum plasmid length (integer, default: 1500); plasmid bins of smaller length are not reported
+-gurobi_mip_gap    MIPGap parameter of Gurobi (optimality gap, float, default value: 0.05)
+-gurobi_time_limit Time limit after which Gurobi stops (integer, default: 2400)
 ```

 The default values are the values used in the experiments described in